General Data Protection Regulations: MBNC Privacy Notice

 Confidentiality will be preserved during the investigation of a complaint to safeguard the interests of everyone concerned unless disclosure is necessary to progress the complaint.

-If you want to make a complaint about the way we have processed your personal information, please contact us in writing to the address provided below.
+If you want to make a complaint about the way we have processed your personal information, please contact us (see below).

 Access to personal information